 2. Document Assessment

-- After your application and supplemental documentation have been processed and your payment is received, you will receive the Document Assessment Checklist via email.
+- After your application and supplemental documentation have been processed, letter of agreement signed, and your payment is received, you will receive the Document Assessment Checklist via email.

-- An accredition staff member name and contact information will be provided
+- An accredition surveyor name and contact information will be provided.

-- The Document Assessment is a tool provided for self-reporting policies and procedures demonstrating compliance with the standards.
+- The Document Assessment Checklist is a tool provided for self-reporting policies, procedures, and other supporting documentation demonstrating compliance with the standards.
 It will assist you in collecting and organizing policies and procedures for submission.

-- The Document Assessment and the referenced policies and procedures should be submitted to the secure cloud box.com folder provided within 120 calendar days of receiving the assessment.
+- The Document Assessment Checklist and the referenced policies and procedures should be submitted to the secure cloud folder, provided, within 120 calendar days of receiving the checklist.

-- The applicant alerts the accreditation staff member when the Documemt Assessment tool and all documents have been submitted
+- The applicant alerts the surveyor when the Document Assessment Checklist and all documents have been uploaded.

-- You are notified via email or by phone that you are eligible for on-site survey as soon as the documentation is complete, verified as meeting the program standards, and indicated by your surveyor.
+- You are eligible for the on-site survey as soon as the documentation is complete, verified as meeting the program standards, and indicated by your surveyor.

 3. Site Survey